 Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
-Examples include the Safe C String Library (SafeStr) by Messier and Viega, and the Strsafe.h library from Microsoft.
-These libraries provide safer versions of overflow-prone string-handling functions.
+For example, consider using authorization frameworks such as the JAAS Authorization Framework and the OWASP ESAPI Access Control feature.